Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee

 \section{Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee}

 To make a prediction for test feature vector $x$, we would in principle have to compute the similarity between~$x$ and every training feature vector, which is computationally expensive for large training datasets.
 To address this problem, we apply \emph{kernel netting} \citep{kpotufe2017time} to deep kernel survival analysis, obtaining a model we call a \emph{survival kernet}.
 Kernel netting constructs a compressed version of the training data for use at test time using the standard notion of $\varepsilon$-nets (e.g., see the textbook by \citet{vershynin2018high}).
-As a technical remark, kernel netting was originally developed for classification and regression; extending the proof ideas to survival analysis is nontrivial, requiring careful stitching of proof ideas by \citet{kpotufe2017time} and \citet{chen2019nearest}.
+As a technical remark, kernel netting was originally developed for classification and regression; extending the proof ideas to survival analysis requires carefully combining proof ideas by \citet{kpotufe2017time} and \citet{chen2019nearest}.
 Separately, Kpotufe and Verma did not consider interpretability in their original kernel netting paper.

 \paragraph{Sample splitting} For our theoretical guarantee on test time prediction error later, we assume that the base neural net $\phi$ has already been trained on ``pre-training'' data $(X_{1}^{{\pre}},Y_{1}^{{\pre}},D_1^{{\pre}})$, $\dots$, $(X_{n_{{\pre}}}^{{\pre}},Y_{n_{{\pre}}}^{{\pre}},D_{n_{{\pre}}}^{{\pre}})$ that are independent of training data $(X_{1},Y_{1},D_1),\dots,(X_{n},Y_{n},D_n)$.
 As shorthand notation, we use $X_{1:n_{{\pre}}}^{{\pre}}:=(X_1^{{\pre}},\dots,X_{n_{{\pre}}}^{{\pre}})\in\mathcal{X}^{n_{{\pre}}}$, and similarly define $Y_{1:n_{{\pre}}}^{{\pre}}$, $D_{1:n_{{\pre}}}^{{\pre}}$, $X_{1:n}$, $Y_{1:n}$, and $D_{1:n}$.
 The pre-training data $(X_{1:n_{{\pre}}}^{{\pre}},Y_{1:n_{{\pre}}}^{{\pre}},D_{1:n_{{\pre}}}^{{\pre}})$ need not be sampled in the same manner as the ``proper'' training data $(X_{1:n},Y_{1:n},D_{1:n})$.
 In practice, one could for example take a complete training dataset and randomly split it into two portions, the first portion to treat as the pre-training data, and the second portion to treat as the proper training data.
 After training $\phi$ on pre-training data, we refer to the learned neural net as $\widehat{\phi}$.
 Our theory treats how $\widehat{\phi}$ is learned as a black box, but requires that the output space of $\widehat{\phi}$ (the embedding space $\widetilde{\mathcal{X}}$) satisfy some regularity conditions.
 Later in our experiments, we also intentionally try setting the pre-training and training datasets to be the same although our theory does not cover this scenario.